We are reiterating our Neutral recommendation for Denbury

 position, low-risk investments and an active divestment policy.
-However, the company's fourth quarter 2013 earnings missed the Zacks Consensus Estimate due to lower price realization, as well as higher lease operating expenses and depletion, depreciation and Plano, Texas-based Denbury Resources Inc. (DNR) is a growing
+However, the company's second quarter 2014 earnings were lower year over year due to lower price realization, as well as higher lease operating expenses and depletion, depreciation and amortization.
+We Plano, Texas-based Denbury Resources Inc. (DNR) is a growing